Planning a trip and wondering about the best places to visit in Santorini?

 That’s where you’ll find the fanciest hotels with killer views of the caldera, plus tons of spots perfect for snapping Instagram pics.

-If you really want to soak in the vibe of this place, it’s worth hanging around longer and checking it out at sunrise.
+Here’s what I learned: if you really want to soak in the vibe of this place, go at sunrise instead.

 2. Vlychada Beach